-Children have a greater surface area per unit of body multi than adults and require relatively greater amounts of resuscitation fluid.
+Children have a greater surface area per unit of body weight than adults and require relatively greater amounts of resuscitation fluid.
 Children have a higher percentage of Body Surface Area (BSA) devoted to the head relative to the lower extremities.

 - The ratio of BSA: is highest at birth and diminishes as the child grows. - The large head also contributes to larger heat loss. - Pediatric skin is thinner and more permeable; toxins, if present will be absorbed faster and exert greater systemic effects. - Smaller children have limited glycogen stores which can be rapidly depleted under stress; they should receive a maintenance fluid of D5LR, in addition to resuscitation fluids.
-(Refer to page 11 of Pediatric BMCI Surge Appendix)
+(Refer to the Exemplar Burn Resuscitation Fluid Calculations page of Pediatric BMCI Surge Appendix).

-Vital Signs at Various Ages
+Vital Signs at Various Ages Table # 2